mixer/developer-docs/pages/01.guides/01.mixplay/03.managing-project-access/doc.md

 You can also optionally give out this share code to smaller audiences to test or trial your project.
 If you do this you'll have to create a user interface or command within your game or application that can take this Share Code and pass it to your SDK of choice as a part of the SDK initialization.

 Once a share code has been set it is very important to not change the radio button in this setting screen.
-If you do it will delete the share code and potentially lock other users or members of your team out from the project.
+If you do, it will delete the share code and potentially lock other users or members of your team out from the project.

-Once a project has been [published](../introduction?target=_blank&classes=button#understand-the-publishing-flow), you will not need the share code anymore.
+Once a project has been [published](/guides/mixplay/introduction#understand-the-publishing-flow), you will not need the share code anymore.
 At this point **any** Mixer user will have access to the project.
 Please ensure you go through the publishing process before your application or game is shipped to the public.

 ![studio share code](./shareCode.png)